Sumaya Komuntale

 Sumaya Komuntale (born 3 August 2003), also spelled Sumayah Komuntale, is a Ugandan footballer who plays as a left back for FUFA Women Super League club Tooro Queens FC and the Uganda women's national team.

 Early life

-Komuntale was raised in Kyenjojo and belongs to the Toro people.
+Komuntale was raised in Kyenjojo and belongs to the Tooro people.

 Club career

 Komuntale has played for Tooro Queens in Uganda.

 International career

 Komuntale capped for Uganda at senior level during the 2022 Africa Women Cup of Nations qualification.